Please view these information tabs to learn more about replacing the Jauch Clock Movements.

 - The top hook on the pendulum will have to get swapped (Included)

 - The pendulum may or may not have to get shortened.
 If the clock is too slow, even with the bob all the way up, the pendulum stick must get cut 1 1/2 inches shorter.

 - Please call us if you need assistance on replacing the Jauch clock movement.

-    - If this does not work out and have the original packaging so it can be resold as new, you can return this kit for a refund.
+- If this does not work out and have the original packaging so it can be resold as new, it can be returned for a refund less restock fee.

 The Hermle clock movement is a Westminster Chime unit with 8 hammers on the back.
 This high quality German movement comes oiled and includes its chains, leader, suspension spring and hand nut.

-    Removal of the Jauch PL116 or PL110 Clock Movement is easy and we provide instructions for the installation.
+Removal of the Jauch PL64 Clock Movement is easy and we provide instructions for the installation.
 This movement is in stock and can ship today.
-We are full time clock makers and retailers both, so if needing any assistance with the install we can help.
+We are full time clock makers and retailers both, so if you need any assistance with the install we can help.